Quaggles/SwarmUI-FaceTools/README.md

 5. Launch SwarmUI and follow on from [Step 4 of Installation (Simple)](#installation-simple)

 ## Updating
+1. Update SwarmUI first, updates to this extension might require the latest version of SwarmUI to function
-1. In SwarmUI go to the Server/Extensions tab
+2. In SwarmUI go to the Server/Extensions tab
-2. Click the update button for 'FaceToolsExtension'
+3. Click the update button for 'FaceToolsExtension'

 ## Usage